ashwaniarya/lab-system-manager/README.md

   Webapp uses php,mysql server as backends.
   (For local uses I recommend using WampServer for easy installation of php, mysql and apached)

-  For php web servers copy the file and paste it into public folder of your webserver and unzip it.
+  For php web servers copy the LABSYSTEM.zip file and paste it into public folder of your webserver and unzip it.

   Open the webapp in your browser ( eg //your-webpage.com/LABSYSTEM)